 One condition that is still getting a lot of attention is neuropathy.
 While this condition isn't necessarily life-threatening, its causes can be.
 Left untreated, chronic neuropathy can be debilitating at best.
 Fortunately, there are some new ways of looking at this condition and there are new treatments as well.
 A man named Dr. Labrum has a program you can use, a step-by-step, self-treatment for peripheral neuropathy pain.
 It doesn't involve drugs or surgery.

 In the Brain

-Scientists have also been able to connect chronic pain with problems such as focusing on work or using short-term memory.
-In addition, those who suffer chronic neuropathy pain sometimes show tendencies toward anxiety and depression.
-With new information from these studies, this moves from the realm of theory to a real possibility of understanding chronic pain.
-A second study in California may indicate a particular type of stress can be one of the key causes of neuropathic pain.
-This may lead to new therapies to treat the pain.
+Scientists have also been able to link chronic pain to problems such as focusing on work or using short-term memory.
+In addition, people with chronic neuropathic pain sometimes show tendencies toward anxiety and depression.
+With new information from these studies, this moves from the realm of theory to a real possibility for understanding chronic pain.
+A second study in California may indicate that a certain type of stress may be a major cause of neuropathic pain.
+This could lead to new therapies to treat the pain.

 Inadequate results from existing treatments are the reason these new ideas are so exciting.
 Currently, most people with chronic nerve pain don't find adequate relief or experience unacceptable side effects.
 The need for a better understanding of neuropathy is key to this increased research.
 This could lead doctors and patients away from using medications designed for other pain conditions.

 For several years, people suffering from the pain of damaged nerves have sought help from medical professionals.
 In many cases, these patients were prescribed antidepressants and anticonvulsants, which were thought to reduce the pain of neuropathy.
 But more research now shows that these drugs don't work well and don't work equally well for everyone.
 New research, such as that mentioned above, may be more focused and address the specific conditions that cause nerve pain.